pringinacio/pringinacio.github.io/move_resize_window_windows.md

 layout: page
-title: "PAGE TITLE"
+title: "How to Use the Keyboard to Move or Resize a Window that is Too Big for the Screen"
-permalink: /URL-PATH/
+permalink: /windows/

 # How to Use the Keyboard to Move or Resize a Window that is Too Big for the Screen